 Erie County Community College strives to have a workplace that is healthy, secure and safe for students, employees and visitors.
-The Vice President for Business, Finance and Administration has primary responsibility for implementing, administering, monitoring, and evaluating College safety, but all members of the College community are encouraged to be engaged in efforts to support a healthy, secure and safe College environment.
+The Vice President for Business, Finance and Administration has primary responsibility for implementing, administering,

 The College will provide timely information to students and employees about workplace safety and health issues through regular internal communication channels such as supervisor-employee meetings, postings, memos, or other written or electronic communications.